Introduction to Phonics

 Trigraph – three letters which make one sound i.e. air, ear, igh.

-In addition to the sets and phases of phonemes, children will also be introduced to high frequency words and ‘tricky words’ during their Phonics lessons.
-High frequency words are simply those words that are commonly used in written texts and will be a mixture of decodable (can be sounded out by phonemes) and non-decodable or ‘tricky words’ which means they do not follow the pattern of sounds taught through phonics and are spelt in an unusual or uncommon way.
+In addition to the phases of phonemes, children will also be introduced to ‘tricky words’ during their Phonics lessons.
+Tricky words are simply those words which do not follow the pattern of sounds taught through phonics and are spelt in an unusual or uncommon way.
 Tricky words will need to be learnt by sight.

-During all lessons, children are encouraged to use the ‘Phonics/sound mats’ in the classroom to help them to make phonetically plausible decisions with their independent writing.
+During all lessons, children are encouraged to use the Grapheme Mats (Grow the Code)’ ’in the classroom to help them to make phonetically plausible decisions with their independent writing.

 Click on the links below for your own copies to use at home, or you can ask your child’s teacher if you would like copies to use at home.